cobaltspeech/sdk-luna/grpc/cpp-luna/README.md

 # can exist outside of the source code directory.
 mkdir build-luna-client && cd build-luna-client

-# Run CMake to download grpc and generate makefiles.
+# Run CMake to download gRPC and generate makefiles.
 # The final path specifies the directory that contains the
 # CMakeLists.txt file for the luna_client C++ project.
 cmake -DCMAKE_BUILD_TYPE=Release <path/to/sdk-luna/grpc/cpp-luna>